curious-containers/curious-containers.github.io/cc-agency.md

 It is advised to test and validate your RED files and containers locally with [CC-FAICE](cc-faice.md).

 In order to make your **resources** referenced in a RED file, like a Docker image and input/output file locations, available to a remote Docker cluster, they have to be **published** in an appropriate way.
 This means that Docker images have to be uploaded to a Docker registry, like the official [DockerHub](https://hub.docker.com/) or a private [registry](https://docs.docker.com/registry/), and that data exchange must be handled through a data management system (DMS) via the network.
 We provide [RED connector](#red-connectors.md) plugins for secure file exchange protocols and the [XNAT](https://www.xnat.org/) DMS.
-Of course, as demanded by the [FAIR princibles](https://www.force11.org/fairprinciples), common authentication mechanisms are supported for Docker registry and data connections to protect your files in transit.
+Of course, as demanded by the [FAIR princibles](https://www.force11.org/fairprinciples), common authentication mechanisms are supported for Docker registry and data connections.

 As a positive side-effect, your experiments do not rely on any local files, which allows you to share and store your RED files in a **reproducible** way.